As the Holiday season is in full swing, that probably means you’re finishing up (or just starting) your online shopping.

 Full-stack professionals offer a comprehensive skill set that can take a digital product from conception to completion.
 With the York University School of Continuing Studies Certificate in Full-Stack Web Development, you can learn to create these enjoyable online experiences for users.
 To learn more about this program and the field, we spoke with Affaf Ahtisham, an instructor in the full-stack program and the curriculum developer.

 Affaf Ahtisham has been working within the software development industry (full-stack development being the key component) for over 15 years.
-Starting his career as a developer, today Affaf is a senior engineering manager at HashiCorp, a cloud software company based in the San Francisco area.
-Affaf works with his team to build tools for other development and enterprise IT departments to improve their digital ecosystem and how they manage their systems.
+Starting his career as a developer, today Affaf is a Director of Engineering at HashiCorp, a cloud software company based in the San Francisco area.

 Let’s start with a simple question many might not know the answer to—what is full-stack web development?